infotrex/bulk-upload-to-opensea/README.md

 # Pay Service
   Why need to pay?
-I realise some user are over requested additional feature or addon over the limitation. if you are really need additional function for this bulk upload please contact my twitter @klvntss.
+I realise some user are over requested additional feature or addon over the limitation. if you are really need additional function for this bulk upload please contact my twitter @klvntss and the charge will by project basis.
 Thank you.

 # Changelog
   <ul>